edalorzo/reactive-learning/README.md

         (sum1 (dec n) (+ n ans))))
 ```

 Curiously, this function still stack-overflows for `n=10000`.
-This reveals that the Java compiler does aplly tail-call optimizations to the functions.
-Since Clojure is a functional language it is expected that code will usually be written in a recursive form, that's why the language offers an alternative to force the Clojure compiler to apply tail-call optimizations.
+This reveals that the Java compiler does not apply tail-call optimizations to the functions.
+Since Clojure is a functional language it is expected that code will usually be written in a recursive form, that's why the language offers a manual alternative to force the Clojure compiler to apply tail-call optimizations to this function.

 ```clojure
 (defn sum2 [n,ans]